Blisado1/Celo-Tutorial/README.md

 ## Pre-requisites:

-- Basic knowledge of programming with Solidity
+- Basic knowledge of programming with Solidity(https://soliditylang.org/)
 - Basic knowledge of using Remix

 ## What Is Vyper?

 Vyper is a pythonic smart contract programming language.
-Created in 2017 as a readable and secure alternative to Solidity for writing EVM smart contracts.
+It was created in 2017 as a readable and secure alternative to Solidity for writing EVM smart contracts.
 It was designed to improve upon Solidity, by limiting unsafe practices and enhancing readability; Vyper seeks to optimize the security and audibility of smart contracts and also to make it virtually impossible for developers to code misleading programs.

 The following are the features of Vyper: